Balamurali-Krishna-Golla-DataAnalyst/Power-Bi-Report-on-RETAIL-DATA/README.md

-I have Extensively Used Power BI for Etl,Data cleaning,query folding,DAX, Variables, Visual calculations, Measures and improved the Report performance.
+I have Extensively Used Power BI for Etl,Data cleaning,query folding,DAX, Variables, Visual calculations and, Measures to improve the Report performance.
 Established an Data Gate way connection between Power BI Desktop And Power BI Service for Incremental Refresh.
 Achieved the Advantage of Using Power BI Service Schedule Refresh and created DashBoard Sucessfully.
 Provided Row level security.